ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

+---
+title: "Chapter 3: Expression Fundamentals"
+weight: 3
+---
 <!---
 -- Copyright (c) Meta Platforms, Inc. and affiliates.
 --
 -- This source code is licensed under the MIT license found in the -- LICENSE file in the root directory of this source tree.
 -->
-## Chapter 3: Expression Fundamentals

 Until this point we've only discussed simple kinds of expressions as well as variables and table columns marked with `NOT NULL`.
 These are